 This newly remastered version has been retitled Orlok, the Vampire in 3D, in honor of the main character, Count Orlok.
 It premiered at the 2009 Washington, DC Independent Film Festival to rave reviews from the audience.

 Reviews: "The 3D gave this film a whole new experience"; "Scary, but it also made me laugh"; "The 3D effects in this version really did create remarkable depth and added horror.
 The result was very impressive"; (Alison's Movie Blog).

-The DVD version of Orlok, The Vampire in 3D will contain more exciting extras, including: new 3D anaglyphic promo, a trailer, all new animated credits, new musical soundtrack, all new sound design, CGI graphics, never-before-seen footage, introduction by TROMA sensation Lloyd Kaufman, a pop-up trivia version, a Director and Producer commentary version, the "Making of", and 2 pairs of 3D glasses.
+The DVD version of Orlok, The Vampire in 3D will contain more exciting extras, including a new 3D anaglyphic promo, a trailer, all-new animated credits, new musical soundtrack, all-new sound design, CGI graphics, never-before-seen footage, introduction by TROMA sensation Lloyd Kaufman, a pop-up trivia version, a Director and Producer commentary version, the "Making of", and 2 pairs of 3D glasses.
 Also available: Orlok, the Vampire in 2D, and for the die-hard fans a special edition with a comic book Pre-quel and an action figure, complete with a miniature rat.

 "There are so many versions of this old movie", states Keith Carter, "I just wanted to breathe new life into it, to make something that you can enjoy in an entirely new manner and even add to your collection."

 Carol Bidault de l'Isle, the producer, is an award-winning international motion picture and television producer.
 Her company MediaFusion specializes in media asset acquisitions & management, financing, and distribution.
 She brings with her 30 years of industry experience in the United States, Europe, and Latin America.